abhisheks008/DL-Simplified/CONTRIBUTING.md

 > - Do not edit/delete someone else's code in this repository.
 You can only insert new files/folder in this repository.

   > - Give a meaningful name to whatever file or folder you are adding.
-(For e.g., if you have written a ML code on Loan Prediction, then loan_prediction.py is one example of valid name)
+(For e.g., if you have written a Deep Learning code on Loan Prediction, then loan_prediction.py is one example of valid name)

 ## 🔑Guidelines